-Financial Position of the Inkomstpension System
+Financial Position of the Inkomstpension (balance ratio)

-The financial position of the inkomstpension system is expressed in terms of the balance ratio.
+The financial position of the inkomstpension is expressed in terms of the balance ratio.
 When the balance ratio drops below one, liabilities exceed assets, and balancing is activated.
-In principle, a balance ratio of 2.0 - that is, when assets are twice as great as liabilities - means that the system is fully funded.
+A balance ratio of 2.0 - that is, when assets are twice as great as liabilities - means that in principle the system is fully funded.